abdfaizaan/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-common-.md

      ![Screenshot of the 'Target settings' tab of the 'Replicate' wizard in Azure Migrate Server Migration.
 The resource group, storage account and virtual network created earlier in this exercise are selected.](Images/E1T3S5-0107.png)

-   > **Note:** For simplicity, in this lab you will not configure the migrated VMs for high availability, since each application tier is implemented using a single VM.
+   > **Note:** For simplicity, in this lab, you will not configure the migrated VMs for high availability, since each application tier is implemented using a single VM.

-7. On the **Compute** tab, select the below configuration,
+7. On the **Compute** tab, select the configuration below,

    - Select the **Standard_F2s_v2** VM size for each virtual machine.